 And that is the inspiration behind this article.
-We are still very early in drafting season and while there is substantial content around what to do, I think it would be helpful to also touch on perhaps what not to do.
+We are still very early in drafting season, and while there is substantial content around what to do, it would be helpful to also touch on perhaps what not to do.
 Throughout my early drafting, I am paying particular attention to how others are drafting and trying to identify common trends.
 What teams are people reaching to stack?
 How are teams adapting their strategy when they miss said stack?
 Which roster constructions are most popular?
 And my favorite: What are the common mistakes I am seeing?

 1. Strong opinions, too strongly held